logzio/logz-docs/_source/logzio_collections/_log-sources/fargate.md

   - container
 ---

-This integration will send your AWS Fargate logs to FireLens.
+This integration will send your AWS Fargate to Logz.io using FireLens.
-From there, Fluent Bit ships to Logz.io.

 #### Configuration

-**Before you begin, you'll need**:
-A cluster in a VPC with [Container Insights](https://docs.aws.amazon.com/AmazonECS/latest/userguide/cloudwatch-container-insights.html) enabled

 <div class="tasklist">